chapel-lang/chapel/doc/sphinx/source/users-guide/base/01-consoleOutput.rst

 A good feature to learn first in any language is how to print things out to the console.
-Although Chapel has a sophisticated set of I/O features, we'll just focus on a simple common case to get started.
+Although Chapel has a sophisticated set of I/O features, let's just focus on a simple capability to get started.

 The ``writeln()`` routine prints its list of comma-separated